John L's Old Maps / Supplementary Pages:

 After reading many of the histories of exploration concerning the source of the Mississippi River and the ultimate sources of Lake Itasca from which the river flows, I felt the need to make a rush trip to the area in late August, 2009 to (at least) check out the three main feeders of Lake Itasca – i.e., the creeks named for explorers Jean-Nicolas Nicollet and Julius Chambers, and pioneer Mary Turnbull.

-The aerial photo on the left shows the three lakes determined in the 1893 publication by J. V. Brower (the original Commissioner of the Itasca State Park) to be those that the explorer Nicollet noted in his report to the government which was published posthumously in 1845 and based on his 1836 explorations of the area.
+Nicollet Creek is the major inlet, emptying into the southern end of the Southwest Arm of the lake.
+The aerial photo on the right shows the three lakes determined in the 1893 publication by J. V. Brower (the original Commissioner of the Itasca State Park) to be those that the explorer Nicollet noted in his report to the government which was published posthumously in 1845 and based on his 1836 explorations of the area.
 The lakes are designated here by Roman numerals as follows:

 • II is the Middle Lake which connects with I by another segment of Nicollet Creek.

 The dotted red line represents a segment of the well-maintained Nicollet Trail.
 Among many other natural features, it passes by the Middle Lake (II, marked "Nicollet Lake" at the park) and also a swamp (d).
 The swamp was one of two possibilities thought by Hopewell Clarke (in 1886, previous to Brower) to represent Nicollet's upper lake – his alternative being what is called "Nicollet's Springs" on the park's trail map (and marked b on the aerial photo).
-Another stream rises from the south and is marked c close to where it enters what Brower recognized as Nicollet's Upper Lake (III).

 x